Babanco

-Elvis Manuel Monteiro Macedo (born 27 July 1985), known as Babanco, is a Cape Verdean professional footballer who plays for Portuguese club U.D.
-Leiria as a midfielder.
+Elvis Manuel Monteiro Macedo (born 27 July 1985), known as Babanco, is a Cape Verdean former professional footballer who played as a midfielder.

-He spent most of his career in Portugal, making exactly 150 appearances in the Primeira Liga for Olhanense, Estoril and Feirense.
+He spent most of his career in Portugal, making 150 appearances in the Primeira Liga for Olhanense, Estoril and Feirense.

 Babanco earned a record 62 caps for Cape Verde from 2007 to 2019, representing the country at the Africa Cup of Nations in 2013 and 2015.

 Club career

 Born in Praia, Babanco started playing football with local Sporting Clube da Praia.
-In 2009, he moved to another club in his hometown, Boavista FC.
+In 2009, he joined another club in his hometown, Boavista FC.

-In the 2010–11 season, Babanco signed with F.C.
-Arouca in Portugal, which was competing for the first time ever in the Segunda Liga.
+In the 2010–11 season, Babanco moved to F.C.
+Arouca from Portugal, which was competing for the first time ever in the Segunda Liga.
 He was first choice during his two-year spell, with the Aveiro District side consecutively managing to retain their league status.

 On 5 June 2012, Babanco signed a two-year deal with Primeira Liga club S.C.
 Olhanense.
 A year later, he made his way to G.D.
 Estoril Praia on a free transfer, valid until 2016.

 After starting the season with AEL Limassol in the Cypriot First Division, Babanco rescinded his contract and returned to Portugal's top flight on 24 January 2017 on an 18-month deal at C.D.
 Feirense.
 He scored his first goal in the division on 3 March 2018 to open a 3–0 home win against Boavista FC.

 Babanco joined G.D.
 Chaves of the second tier on 2 September 2019, with the 34-year-old agreeing to a one-year contract.
 He made only two competitive appearances during his spell at the Estádio Municipal Eng.
 Manuel Branco Teixeira, and subsequently moved to the lower leagues with U.D.
 Leiria.

+On 5 June 2024, with Leiria back in the professional divisions, and having experienced a slight brain hemorrhage in March, Babanco announced his retirement at age 38.